MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 ---
 <!---Previous ms.author: kam1 --->

-# Confluence Cloud Graph Connector
+# Confluence Cloud Microsoft Graph connector

-Confluence Cloud Graph connector allows your organization to index Confluence content.
+Confluence Cloud Microsoft Graph connector allows your organization to index Confluence content.
 After you configure the connector and index data from the Confluence site, end users can search for those contents in Microsoft Search.

-This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Confluence Cloud Graph connector.
-It supplements the general instructions provided in the [Setup your Graph connector](configure-connector.md) article.
-If you have not already done so, read the entire Setup your Graph Connector article to understand the general setup process.
+This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Confluence Cloud connector.
+It supplements the general instructions provided in the [Set up Microsoft Graph connectors in the Microsoft 365 admin center](configure-connector.md) article.
+If you have not already done so, read the entire article to understand the general setup process.

-Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR other instructions that apply to only Confluence Cloud Graph connector including information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations).
+Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR other instructions that apply to only Confluence Cloud connector including information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations).

 ## Before you get started

 You must be the admin for your organization's Microsoft 365 tenant and the admin for your organization's Confluence site.

-## Step 1: Add a Graph connector in the Microsoft 365 admin center
+## Step 1: Add a connector in the Microsoft 365 admin center

 Follow the general [setup instructions](./configure-connector.md).